 Private packages

-.
-You can upload your private Python packages to Modelbit to make them available in all of your deployments.
+When you upload your private Python packages to Modelbit they become available to be installed by any of your deployments.

 Adding packages